Capirotada (Mexican Bread Pudding)

 Step 2

-Combine bread, 3⁄4 of the cheese, raisins, and almonds in a bowl; pour over syrup and toss until evenly coated.
-Transfer to an 8" x 8" baking dish, sprinkle with remaining cheese, and dot with butter; cover dish with foil.
-Bake until pudding is bubbling hot and cheese is melted, about 10 minutes.
-Uncover, and continue baking until cheese is lightly browned, about 12 minutes more.
-Scoops into bowls; serve with ice cream, if you like.
+To a medium bowl, add the bolillo cubes, three-quarters of the cheese, the raisins, and almonds.
+Pour over the syrup and toss until evenly coated.
+Transfer to an 8-inch square baking dish, sprinkle with the remaining cheese, and dot with the butter.
+Cover with foil and bake until the pudding is bubbling and the cheese is melted, about 10 minutes.
+Uncover and continue baking until the cheese is lightly browned, about 12 minutes more.

-2. Combine bread, 3⁄4 of the cheese, raisins, and almonds in a bowl; pour over syrup and toss until evenly coated.
-Transfer to an 8" x 8" baking dish, sprinkle with remaining cheese, and dot with butter; cover dish with foil.
-Bake until pudding is bubbling hot and cheese is melted, about 10 minutes.
-Uncover, and continue baking until cheese is lightly browned, about 12 minutes more.
-Scoops into bowls; serve with ice cream, if you like.
+3. To a medium bowl, add the bolillo cubes, three-quarters of the cheese, the raisins, and almonds.
+Pour over the syrup and toss until evenly coated.
+Transfer to an 8-inch square baking dish, sprinkle with the remaining cheese, and dot with the butter.
+Cover with foil and bake until the pudding is bubbling and the cheese is melted, about 10 minutes.
+Uncover and continue baking until the cheese is lightly browned, about 12 minutes more.

 Recipes